785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 </p>

-<h3> Activities: </h3> Designing the interface in a way, that we have an optimised number of Activities such that all required information is displayed yet the App is not cluttered with un-necessary information was a task that required some brainstorming.
+<h3> Activities: </h3> Designing the interface in a way, that we have an optimized number of Activities such that all required information is displayed yet the App is not cluttered with unnecessary information was a task that required some brainstorming.
 Also linking each Activity to one another and creating intents in an effective way was something we needed to spend time on.
 <p>